Ryan R. Hansen | Associate Professor

 Research keywords

-Biointerfaces, polymers, microbial biotechnology, sustainability, bioinoculants
+Biointerfaces, polymers, hydrogels, microbial biotechnology, sustainability, bioinoculants

 Academic highlights